 The Accessible Information Standard creates a mandatory duty for health and social care providers to meet the information and communication needs of patients and service users, where need is related to a disability, impairment or sensory loss.

 Have you heard of Search Engine Optimisation?
 It helps ensure people can find your information online.
 But what’s the point of making your information easy to find, if it’s too difficult to understand?
-Sense Making Optimisation is a new concept in communication planning and practice, providing a strategic, holistic approach to create information that’s easier to […]
+Sense Making Optimisation is a new concept in accessible communications, providing a strategic approach to ensuring information is easier to understand and use. […]

 The Accessible Information Ladder is a free resource to help research, plan, create and test accessible information, and ensure none of your customers’ information accessibility needs are overlooked.